 Distribution channels are also called marketing channels because they are among the core touch points where many marketing strategies are executed.
 They are in direct contact with the end customers and help the manufacturers in propagating the brand message and product benefits and other benefits to the customers.

-Factors Determining the Choice of Distribution Channels
+Role Determining the Choice of Distribution Channels:

 Selection of the perfect marketing channel is tough.
 It is among those few strategic decisions which either make or break your company.